SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 ## 2. Pre-train (Skip this section if you fine-tune on pre-trained models)

 #### 2.1 Data processing
-In this part, we will first introduce the **data information** used in this model, then introduce the training **data formats**, and finally introduce how to create a data set that meets the model requirements.
+In this section, we will begin by introducing the **data information** utilized in this model.
+Next, we will describe the training **data formats**.
+Finally, we will provide instructions on how to create a dataset that adheres to the model's requirements.

-We have provided example data format compatible with DNABERT input data format (See `example/ABF2/train.tsv`).
-If you are trying to fine-tune DNABERT with your own data, please process your data into the same format as it.
-Note that the sequences are in kmer format, so you will need to convert your sequences into that.
+We have provided an example data format compatible with DNABERT input data format (refer to `example/ABF2/train.tsv`).
+If you intend to fine-tune DNABERT with your own data, please ensure that your data is processed into the same format.
+Note that the sequences are in *k*-mer format, so you will need to convert your sequences into that.
 We also provide a custom python program `seq2kmer.py` in the parent directory for this conversion.

 Run this customized python script to convert FASTA sequences into *k*-mers: